 In Holland we have a lot of red currants and they are perfect as a garnish on top of a cocktail.
 Because they’re very sour, I thought they might also work good as a syrup.
 It turned out to be an amazing syrup with a lovely sweet and sour balance, but I needed to do some experimenting before I got there.

 At first, I muddled some berries and added an equal part of sugar to the juice.
 The trouble I soon found myself in was, that once I turned the red currants into a syrup, the liquid would quickly change into a gelatin substance.
 This wasn’t the texture I was looking for as it wasn’t very mixable in this jelly form.

 After struggling with different methods, I’ve asked cocktail-know-all Anistatia Miller for advice.
 She gave me the following recipe to make a syrup out of black or red currants:

 “500 gr blackcurrants or red currants; 250 gr caster sugar; 240 ml water.
 Cook for 5 minutes on medium heat.
 Reduce to low and cook another 10 minutes.
 Cool.
 Strain through a chinois.
 Bottle”.

 Because I wanted to give this recipe a try, and I’ve used up a lot of red currants in earlier attempts, I’ve downsized these measures to the following and got the result I was looking for!
 Thank you Anistatia 🙂

-The recipe for making a Tequila Sunrise 2.0 with Don Julio Reposado tequila, homemade orange soda and this red currant syrup will follow soon!
+Try it in a Tequila Sunrise 2.0 with reposado tequila, homemade orange soda and this red currant syrup!